The Jumbo Fire Chief Program: Billy Rose's Jumbo

 On November 22, 1935, Billy Rose's musical Jumbo premiered at The Hippodrome in New York City.
 The musical told the story about a financially strapped circus.
 The musical also starred Durante, Novis and Grafton.
 At the end of each performance, Durante would lay down on the stage and permit a live elephant to place its foot upon his head.
 The musical closed on April 18, 1936, after 233 performances.

 Texaco's Jumbo Fire Chief

-The Texas Company, aka Texaco, decided to continue their sponsored Fire Chief with The Jumbo Fire Chief Program.
+The Texas Company, Texaco, decided to continue their sponsored Fire Chief with The Jumbo Fire Chief Program.
 The Jumbo Fire Chief Program used the title of its predecessor and the premise of Jumbo.
 The serialized version of Jumbo premiered on October 29, 1935, from the Hippodrome and was broadcast over NBC.
 The series shared the same premise as the musical, which was the tale of a financially strapped circus and the tale of two young love interests; Matt Mulligan, Jr., (Donald Davis), and Mickey Consodine, (Gloria Grafton).
 The series failed to reach popularity amongst listening audiences and only aired 12 episodes before being cancelled on January 14, 1936.